Where can fully vaccinated Americans travel? Here are a few options

 The US Centres for Disease Control and Prevention (CDC) also has its own list of countries with corresponding risks of Covid.

-Consider that advice if travelling to any of the below — all currently open to fully vaccinated travllers from the US:
+Consider that advice if travelling to any of the below — all currently open to fully vaccinated travellers from the US:

 Belize